6 apps and tools to help organize your life

 For example, this app lets you assign each item a priority.
 You can also arrange tasks by nesting them within one another, which lets you keep work and personal items separate.
 For recurring tasks like taking out the garbage or paying your phone bill, you can set to-dos that will repeat on a regular schedule—if you need to do something every week, Todoist won’t forget about it.

-While the base level of Todoist is free, you can upgrade to Premium plans for $29 a year.
-At this tier, you can request reminders based on either time or location, enjoy automatic backups, and receive charts showing just how much you’ve achieved.
+While the base level of Todoist is free, you can upgrade to one of two available paid plans for between $4 and $8 a month, depending on whether you pay for a monthly or yearly plan.
+At these tiers, you can request reminders based on either time or location, enjoy automatic backups, and receive charts showing just how much you’ve achieved.

 Habit List’s tagline is “Build a better you,” and everything inside the app is geared towards that.
 It tries to gently nudge you into developing good habits, such as regularly filing your paperwork or creating a cleaning routine.